 According to a recent study by the Project on Student Debt, the average college student will graduate with $25,250 in student loans.
 According to FinAid.org, there is more than $1 Trillion in student loan debt outstanding.
 In fact, there is now more student loan debt than there is credit card debt in the United States.
 This is just one of many perplexing student loan facts that we face today.

 So obviously there is a trend to borrow money in order to go to school, but is it the only way?
 Here are five things to consider to be able to graduate without any debt:

 1. Consider the Cost

-According to the College Board, the average annual cost for a private college is $28,500, for state residents of a public college is $8,274, and for out-of-state residents attending a public university it is $20,770 (2011-2012 study).
+According to the College Board, the average annual cost for a private college is $28,500, for state residents of a public college is $8,274, and for out-of-state residents attending a public university, it is $20,770 (2011-2012 study).
 So if you are trying to go to college without taking on student loans, which one would be more realistic?
 Probably going to an in-state public university.

-Another thing you could consider is going to a community college for 2 years and then transfer to a in-state public university.
+Another thing you could consider is going to a community college for 2 years and then transfer to an in-state public university.
 The average cost of community college tuition for 2011 was less than $3,000 per year.
 If you take this route it would only cost about $22,548 to have a four-year degree (excluding room and board).

 2. Work Through College